zama-ai/concrete-ml/docs/fhe_constraints.md

 # FHE Constraints

-{% hint style='danger' %}
-FIXME: Benoit, to be refactorized/rewritten/completed a lot
-{% endhint %}
+## Overview

+**Concrete-ML** implements machine learning models which have inference functions expressed as FHE programs.
+These programs are implemented with **Concrete-Numpy**, as discussed in the introduction.
+While **Concrete-ML** built-in models are FHE compatible drop-in replacements for scikit-learn models, it is sometimes useful to understand the main steps of converting ML models to FHE.

+1. Training a machine learning model with low accumulator sizes.
+This is addressed by [pruning](pruning.md)
+1. Conversion of the machine learning model operations to integer computation, addressed by [quantization](quantization.md)
+1. Finally, compilation of the model's operation graph to machine code, through [compilation](compilation.md)

+## Integer computation in FHE

 With the current version of the framework, we cannot represent encrypted integers with more than 8 bits.
 While we are working on supporting larger integers, currently, whenever a floating point model needs to be processed in FHE, quantization is necessary.

-## What happens when encrypted computations produce values larger than 8 bits?
+### What happens when encrypted computations produce values larger than 8 bits?

 In this situation, you will get a compilation error.
 Here is an example: